nalhawamdeh/Olympic-Games-Dataset-Analysis/README.md

 # Olympic-Games-Dataset-Analysis
-This small dataset analysis was created for my Data Programming Course at FAMNIT, University of Primorska in Koper Slovenia.
+This small dataset analysis implemented in R was created for my Data Programming Course at FAMNIT, University of Primorska in Koper Slovenia.